renderlabs-cloud/z_sharp/code_of_conduct.md

 ## **5. Reporting Violations**

-Concerns, violations, or questions may be reported to the project maintainers through the designated channels (e.g., official email, GitHub reporting tools).
-Reports will be handled promptly, respectfully, and confidentially.
+Concerns, violations, or questions may be reported to the project maintainers through the designated channels (e.g., official email, GitHub reporting tools, Discord server).
+Reports will be handled confidentially.

 ## **6. Enforcement**